For the start of a new year, here are some tax saving tips from a New York tax attorney that will help you save money in 2013 and beyond.

 Handle Tax Notices Promptly

 If you receive a tax notice from the Internal Revenue Service or New York State, it is best if you handle the notice right away.
-Tax attorneys will be able to achieve a better result if tax notices and problems are brought to their attention as early as possible.
+Tax attorneys will be able to achieve a better result through use of tax savings tips if tax notices and problems are brought to their attention as early as possible.
 By ignoring tax notices, you could be turning a simple tax problem into a much larger one.